 Nui is an extremely unusual case, where her fans actually started hyping her badassery up a lot more afterher first complete defeat.
 The reason behind the surge was a combination of multiple factors; the personality change she went through immediately afterwards made her less obnoxious and more intimidating, the fact that her grievous injuries did little to hinderher willingness to fight or her ability to keep working on REVOCS' master plan, and her defiance of the mockery she is subjected to by both friend and foe afterwards inspiring her fanbase to raise their voices to counter the vast majority of viewers calling out Take That, Scrappy!
 That Nui recovers completelyin the following episode adds even more fuel to this memetic status.
 Love her, hate her, or both: either one, you just can't keep her down.

 Mako, while donning her Fight Club President Uniform.
 Half of the batshit crazy stuff in episode 23 wouldn't be possible if not for her, and Iori even notes that her power level exceeds 9999.
 Vegeta would be proud of her.◊

 What more than a few people think of Senketsu, considering the way he takes off Ryuko's clothes and, for lack of a better term, "forces himself" on her afterwards.
 And this is the first thing he does on-screen.
 This view has died down episodes after, though, as Senketsu since hasn't really done anything forceful, and is shown time and time again to care deeply for Ryuko's welfare.

-After her formal introduction, Ragyo Kiryuin became this.
+After her formal introduction, Ragyo Kiryuin became this, and unlike most examples, she deserves it.
 Almost all of her scenes have her doing something extremely perverted, mostly to her child Satsuki.